VeChain (VET) Price Tops $0.19

-VeChain (CURRENCY:VET) traded 6% higher against the U.S. dollar during the 24 hour period ending at 16:00 PM E.T. on April 26th.
-Over the last week, VeChain has traded 20.9% lower against the U.S. dollar.
-VeChain has a total market capitalization of $12.11 billion and approximately $2.97 billion worth of VeChain was traded on exchanges in the last 24 hours.
-One VeChain coin can currently be purchased for about $0.19 or 0.00000350 BTC on major exchanges.
+VeChain (CURRENCY:VET) traded down 1.2% against the dollar during the one day period ending at 9:00 AM E.T. on April 29th.
+During the last week, VeChain has traded 13.5% lower against the dollar.
+One VeChain coin can now be bought for $0.19 or 0.00000360 BTC on popular cryptocurrency exchanges.
+VeChain has a market capitalization of $12.53 billion and $2.01 billion worth of VeChain was traded on exchanges in the last 24 hours.

 VeChain Profile

-VeChain is a Proof of Authority coin that uses the VeChainThor Authority hashing algorithm.
-It launched on August 15th, 2017.
+VeChain (CRYPTO:VET) is a Proof of Authority coin that uses the VeChainThor Authority hashing algorithm.
+Its launch date was August 15th, 2017.
 VeChain’s total supply is 86,712,634,466 coins and its circulating supply is 64,315,576,989 coins.
+VeChain’s official Twitter account is @Vechain1 and its Facebook page is accessible here.
 The Reddit community for VeChain is /r/vechain and the currency’s Github account can be viewed here.
-VeChain’s official Twitter account is @Vechain1 and its Facebook page is accessible here.
 VeChain’s official website is www.vechain.org.

 VeChain Coin Trading

-It is usually not presently possible to purchase alternative cryptocurrencies such as VeChain directly using U.S. dollars.
-Investors seeking to acquire VeChain should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, GDAX or Changelly.
+It is usually not presently possible to purchase alternative cryptocurrencies such as VeChain directly using US dollars.
+Investors seeking to acquire VeChain should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Coinbase or Changelly.
 Investors can then use their newly-acquired Ethereum or Bitcoin to purchase VeChain using one of the aforementioned exchanges.

 Receive News & Updates for VeChain Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for VeChain and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.